pacphi/tf4k8s-pipelines/README.md

 Terraform modules are found in the [terraform](https://github.com/pacphi/tf4k8s-pipelines/tree/main/terraform) directory.

 For convenience we'll want to create a `ci` sub-directory to collect all our configuration.
-And for practical purposes we'll want to create a subdirectory structure that mirrors what created earlier, so something like:
+And for practical purposes we'll want to create a subdirectory structure that mirrors what we created earlier, so something like:

 ```
 + tf4k8s-pipelines